jvillcavillegas/jvillcavillegas.github.io/about.md

 ## Professional short bio

 Jose Luis Villca Villegas is Mentor at Open Life Science, a UK-based not-for-profit organisation that runs a cohort-based training and mentoring programme for open science ambassadors worldwide.
-She is passionate about community design and making research more open, equitable and user-friendly.
+He is passionate about community design and making research more open, equitable and user-friendly.